monaeem118/Earthquake_Challenge/README.md

 The purpose of this project is to utilize the power of JavaScript, Leaflet.js and geoJSON data and add major earthquake data to the map using d3.json().
 The intensity of magnitude is represented with colors and radius of circle based on magnitude of earthquake.
 There are three tasks for this project:

 ### Task 1:
-- Using d3.json() callback method an API call is made to the following URL: https://raw.githubusercontent.com/fraxen/tectonicplates/blob/master/GeoJSON/PB2002_boundaries.json
+- Using d3.json() callback method, an API call is made to the following URL: https://raw.githubusercontent.com/fraxen/tectonicplates/blob/master/GeoJSON/PB2002_boundaries.json

 - The Tectonic Plate data is added to the geoJSON() layer